yieldprotocol/docs/docs/developers/contracts/liquidations.md

 Borrowers must maintain a minimum amount of collateral in their vault to secure the debt they owe.
 If a borrower fails to do so, their vault may be liquidated: their collateral will be seized and auctioned off to repay their debts.
 For ETH collateral, yDai uses the same collateralization ratio as Maker, which is currently 150%.

-The Liquidations contract permits any user to initiate the liquidation of an undercollateralized WETH vaults.
+The Liquidations contract permits any user to initiate the liquidation of an undercollateralized WETH vault.
 The contract liquidates vaults via a reverse Dutch auction.
-A user is undercolalteralized if the `controller.isCollateralized` function returns false.
+A user is undercollateralized if the `controller.isCollateralized` function returns false.

 The price for the collateral in auction (paid in Dai) is defined by the `price` function.
 Liquidated collateral can be bought at a price that starts at half of the available collateral for all of the debt, and drops to all the available collateral for all of the debt after `Liquidations.AUCTION_TIME`.
 Upon reaching the final price, the auction is held open indefinitely at that price.